ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_dia.md

 3. Navigate to the console window/tab and click on the *sdwan* user to log in.
 The password is *C1sco12345*

+    {% include note.html content="If the machine hangs at the login window and doesn't show the Ubuntu Desktop, please power off and power on the Site40PC VM for your POD." %}

     ![](/images/DataPol_DIA/03_ubuntu.PNG)

 4. Click on the Ubuntu equivalent of the Start button - it's the button in the bottom left hand corner and search for **terminal**.
 Open the terminal application